 The Short Answer

-Yes, radiator booster fans work — but they're not magic.
+Yes, radiator booster fans work, but they're not magic.
 They push warm air off the top of the radiator and into the room, instead of letting it rise straight to the ceiling.
 The effect is most noticeable in rooms with high ceilings or radiators positioned under windows.
-The RadFan is the original and best; budget alternatives do a similar job for less.
+The EcoCalm 3.0 is the most popular option with over 1,000 reviews; the SpeedComfort Trio covers wider radiators.
 Expect to save £10–£25 per radiator per year, which means they pay for themselves within 1–2 winters.

 How They Work